 Left: fencing on the university district bridge prevents users from falling.
 Top right: multiple street crossing safety features at Wilson Elementary School make sure students are as safe as possible.
 Bottom right: a downtown Spokane plaza is brightly lit from overhead as well as at the entrance to the building.

+Design Guidelines for Public Projects | 31

+B-6 Universal Design

 The Public Realm should be barrier-free, ergonomic, and accessible by all people regardless of physical ability or level of impairment.

+Clarification

 Projects shall be safe and accessible and contribute to a better public realm for people of all ages, genders, and abilities, especially the most vulnerable - children, seniors, and people with disabilities.

+Mark Brower: NACTO All Ages and Abilities is a lot about safety and minimizing stress of the users.
+Bring in some of their language in clarifying paragraphs?
+Universal Design Examples: STRAMP at the Podium?
+Universal Design Examples: Playgrounds in Riverfront Park

+- Key Points: